 Summer Institute on Law, Language, & Culture

-The next session of SILLC will take place July 20 - August 12, 2020.
+The 2024 SILLC will take place from Wednesday, July 17 to Friday, August 9.

 Even for native speakers of English, U.S. law school can feel like a foreign world, with its own culture, language, and rules.
 A good introduction to this world is especially important for students or scholars who are not native English speakers.
-The Summer Institute on Law, Language, and Culture is designed to be just that introduction.
+The Institute on Law, Language, and Culture is designed to be just that introduction.